Skip to main content

 Introduction

 The already dire humanitarian situation in Myanmar has spiralled since the military takeover in 2021.
-The coup d’état against the democratically elected government has plunged the country into political, social, and economic turmoil.
+The coup d’état against the democratically elected government plunged the country into political, social, and economic turmoil.

 Fighting between opposition forces and the military has reached unprecedented levels across the country.